eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 # Core Design Principles {#core-design-principles}

-**Publicly Sourced Boot Factor:** The protocol is designed to use a Boot Factor (BF) that can be public information.
+**Publicly Sourced Binding Factor:** The protocol is designed to use a Binding Factor (BF) that can be public information.
 Its security does not depend on the BF's confidentiality.
 This architectural choice reduces the operational burden of protecting bootstrap material and allows for flexible provisioning, such as using the digest of a public software manifest as the `BF`.
 Security is anchored entirely on the cryptographic proof that binds this public `BF` to the non-transmitted, measurable Instance Factor (IF).

 **Deterministic Identity:** All cryptographic keys are derived deterministically from high-entropy factors, ensuring repeatable identity generation without dependence on potentially weak runtime entropy sources.

 **Transport Agnostic:** The protocol's security is derived from the cryptographic content of exchanged artifacts, not the properties of the transport layer.
 This allows flexible deployment over any simple retrieval mechanism.

-**Relationship to Static Artifact Exchange (SAE):** While ECA is a transport-agnostic protocol, the Static Artifact Exchange (SAE) [@I-D.ritz-sae] is the recommended transport mechanism.
+**Relationship to Static Artifact Exchange (SAE):** While ECA is a transport-agnostic protocol, the Static Artifact Exchange (SAE) [@I-D.ritz-sae] is the recommended transport mechanism for bootstrap ceremonies.
 SAE's static, pull-only model is intentionally minimal to reduce the overall attack surface.
-This approach reducing common attack surfaces like injection and parser vulnerabilities.
-By relying on SAE, it re-inforces ECA's proof-driven design that relies solely from the cryptographic content of the exchanged artifacts to achieve its security goals, while mitigating risks particularly regarding freshness guarantees (see [](#verifier-key-compromise)).
+This approach reduces common attack surfaces like injection and parser vulnerabilities.
+By relying on SAE, it reinforces ECA's proof-driven design that relies solely on the cryptographic content of the exchanged artifacts to achieve its security goals, while mitigating risks particularly regarding freshness guarantees (see [](#verifier-key-compromise-impact-analysis)).

-**Privileged Credential Vacuum:** The Attester begins its lifecycle with no privileged operational credentials (e.g., API keys, service tokens, or passwords).
-This operationalizes a "verify-then-trust" model, ensuring that trust is never assumed but must be cryptographically proven through successful attestation.
-Operational credentials are only delivered after a Relying Party (RP) appraises the Attestation Result (AR) from the Verifier and deems it acceptable.
-For post-attestation patterns including re-attestation and hierarchical trust, see [](#post-attestation-patterns).

-## Protocol Requirements (Normative) {#protocol-requirements-normative}
+# Protocol Requirements (Normative) {#protocol-requirements-normative}

 This section defines abstract properties that MUST hold for any conforming implementation.
 Concrete algorithms and encodings are defined by profiles (see [](#sec-profiles)).

 1. **Accept-Once Ceremony**

-   - Each attestation ceremony is identified by a globally unique `eca_uuid`.
+   - Each attestation ceremony is identified by a globally unique identifier (e.g., `eca_uuid` for SAE, `certificate_request_context` for (D)TLS).
-   - A Verifier MUST accept each `eca_uuid` at most once and MUST treat re-observations as replay and abort.
-Verifiers SHOULD use a persistent store (e.g., a database or file) to track accepted `eca_uuid` values for at least the expected lifetime of an Attestation Result to prevent replay.
+   - A Verifier MUST accept each ceremony identifier at most once and MUST treat re-observations as replay and abort.
+Verifiers SHOULD use a persistent store (e.g., a database or file) to track accepted ceremony identifiers for at least the expected lifetime of an Attestation Result to prevent replay.

 2. **Dual-Channel Binding**